Lester, Cubs bounce back with 8-1 victory over Angels

 Angels: RHP JC Ramírez (right elbow surgery) will join Triple-A Salt Lake on Sunday as part of his rehab assignment. … OF Michael Hermosillo (hernia) was reinstated from the 60-day injury list and optioned to Salt Lake, while RHP John Curtiss was designated for assignment.

 Cubs: Báez made his second straight start despite a lingering sore right heel.
-“It’s something that he’s going to have to control himself,” manager Joe Maddon said.
+“It’s something that he’s going to have to control himself,” Maddon said.
 “It’s one of those things that you try to protect as much as you can.”

 UP NEXT